This is not a normal post for this blog, but it seemed appropriate for the day.

 “Michael, in future, I would very much appreciate it if you didn’t take a smoke break during the dinner rush without asking me first.
 There are so many things to do right now, you could sweep your station, engage in conversation with your guests, run food or drinks,” he said.

-He made his point and I grabbed some food (there was no way I could leave his kitchen without something) and took it to a table opposite my station.
+He made his point and I grabbed some food (there was no way I could leave his kitchen without something) and took it to a table on the opposite side of the restaurant from my station.
 That table needed some butter, which I fetched, and a round of drinks.
 I tracked down their server for the drinks in the kitchen, which took an eternity of three minutes, and finally went back to my station.

 Alan came into the kitchen just as I was leaving, and he looked at me and smiled the widest smile I’d ever seen him give.
 I bee-lined for table 79.
 I arrived just in time to see Guido getting some napkins being handed him from an adjacent table in order to clean up as much of the red wine that was on his shirt and pants.